 This tasty chicken and biscuit casserole is an excellent dish for an everyday family supper.
-Refrigerated biscuits make it quick and easy to prepare, but it can be topped with frozen Grands! or homemade biscuits as well.
+Refrigerated biscuits make it quick and easy to prepare, but it can be topped with homemade biscuits as well.

-If you aren't a fan of mushrooms, you may omit them or replace them with diced cooked carrots or frozen thawed peas.
+If you aren't a fan of mushrooms, you can omit them or replace them with diced cooked carrots or thawed frozen peas.
 A sprinkling of fine dry bread crumbs or crushed seasoned stuffing crumbs adds some crunch and flavor.

-- 1 cup green beans, drained if canned, frozen or canned
+- 1 cup green beans (drained if canned, thawed and drained if frozen)

 - 1/2 cup mayonnaise

-- 1/4 cup fine dry seasoned bread crumbs or herb seasoned crushed stuffing crumbs*
+- 1/4 cup bread crumbs (fine dry seasoned or herb-seasoned crushed stuffing crumbs)

-- In a medium saucepan, combine the diced cooked chicken, condensed soup, green beans, mushrooms, cheese, and mayonnaise.
+In a medium saucepan, combine the cubed cooked chicken, condensed soup, green beans, mushrooms, cheese, and mayonnaise.
 Heat until hot and bubbling.

-- Bake in the preheated oven for about 30 minutes, or until the biscuits are golden brown.
+Bake in the heated oven for about 30 minutes, or until the biscuits are golden brown.

-- Replace the cream of chicken soup with a heart-healthy version or cream of chicken with herbs.
+Replace the cream of chicken soup with a heart-healthy version of cream of chicken or cream of chicken with herbs.

 Homemade Fine Dry Bread Crumbs

-- Tear several slices of bread (with or without the crusts) up into small pieces and toss with about 1 tablespoon of olive oil per cup of bread pieces.
+Heat the oven to 325 F. Tear up several slices of bread (with or without the crusts) into small pieces and toss with about 1 tablespoon of olive oil per cup of bread pieces.

-- Spread the bread pieces out on a foil-lined baking sheet and sprinkle lightly with salt.
-Bake at 325 F for about 12 minutes, or until the breadcrumbs are browned and dry.
+Spread the bread pieces out on a foil-lined baking sheet and sprinkle lightly with salt.
+Bake for about 12 minutes, or until the breadcrumbs are browned and dry.

-- Put about 1/2 cup of the crumbs in a food storage bag and crush with a rolling pin or process in the food processor to make fine dry crumbs.
+Put about 1/2 cup of the crumbs in a food storage bag and crush with a rolling pin or process in a food processor to make fine dry crumbs.